 Kristine Pruett currently directs the Office of Technology for Teaching and Learning and handles state authorization for the university.
 Previously, she served as the assistant to the vice president for Strategic Initiatives, assistant to the dean in the College of Graduate and Professional Studies, and director of operations for the graduate education department.
 Kristine has her master’s degree in instructional technology and her doctorate of educational leadership with a concentration in higher education administration from Wilkes University.
-Kristine has served on various university committees over the years and is currently on the Wilkes University Alumni Association Board of Directors.
-Kristine has presented on various technology topics at the Pennsylvania Educational Technology Expo and Conference and also at Sungard’s annual Summit conference.
+Kristine has served on various university committees over the years as well as the Wilkes University Alumni Association Board of Directors.
+Kristine has presented on various technology topics at the Pennsylvania Educational Technology Expo and Conference, Sungard’s (now Ellucian) annual Summit conference, and at the Online Learning Consortium Annual Conference.
+She is a 2007 graduate of the Leadership Wilkes-Barre Core Program and a 2014-15 alumna of the PA Educational Leadership and Policy Fellowship program.

 COURSEWARE APPLICATION DEVELOPER